gridaco/design-file-converter/README.md

 ## Is it free to use?
 Damn it is.
 I mean, I heard some guys are charging money for this stuff. what a grinch.

+## Supported operations
+- xd to sketch
+- xd to figma
+- xd to bridged
+- figma to sketch
+- figma to xd
+- figma to bridged
+- sketch to figma
+- sketch to xd
+- sketch to bridged